Lionel Hollins

-Lionel Eugene Hollins (born October 19, 1953) is an American professional basketball coach and former player currently serving as an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
+Lionel Eugene Hollins (born October 19, 1953) is an American professional basketball coach and former player who most recently served as an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
 A point guard, Hollins played for the Portland Trail Blazers, winning an NBA championship in 1977 and named an NBA All-Star in 1978.
 The Trail Blazers retired his No. 14.

 Playing career

 During his ten-year NBA career playing as a point guard he played for five teams, averaging 11.6 points and 4.5 assists per game.

 In 1974 Lionel suffered a serious injury from a moped crash when a bicyclist collided.
 Fortunately this did not affect his career, but ultimately his left pinky and ring finger never healed correctly.

 Drafted by the Portland Trail Blazers with the sixth pick of the 1975 NBA draft out of Arizona State University, Hollins was bestowed All-Rookie first team honors that season, averaging 10.8 points in 78 games for the Blazers.
 Prior to his two seasons at Arizona State, he played two years at Dixie College in St. George, Utah.

 He graduated from Arizona State University in 1986 with a degree in sociology.

 He was a member of Trail Blazers' 1976–77 championship team, and made his only All-Star Game appearance one year later.
 He was a member of the NBA All-Defensive team twice, in 1978 and 1979.

 On April 18, 2007, the Portland Trail Blazers retired his #14 jersey.